Seeed-Studio/sscma-example-esp32/README.md

 ### Supported Models and Performance

-Please refer to [EdgeLab Model Zoo](https://github.com/Seeed-Studio/edgelab-model-zoo) for details.
+Please refer to [SSCMA Model Zoo](https://github.com/Seeed-Studio/sscma-model-zoo) for details.

 ## Contributing

-- If you find any issue in using these examples, or wish to submit an enhancement request, please use the raise a [Issue](https://github.com/Seeed-Studio/edgelab-example-esp32/issues) or submit a [Pull Request](https://github.com/Seeed-Studio/edgelab-example-esp32/pulls).
+- If you find any issue in using these examples, or wish to submit an enhancement request, please use the raise a [Issue](https://github.com/Seeed-Studio/sscma-example-esp32/issues) or submit a [Pull Request](https://github.com/Seeed-Studio/sscma-example-esp32/pulls).

 ## License